mozilla/example-addon-repo/docs/Taskcluster.md

 To enable this for a new repository:

+* Ask in #taskcluster for credentials for:
+  * Yourself/main developers to get:
+    * secrets:set:repo:github.com/mozilla/example-addon-repo:*
+    * secrets:get:repo:github.com/mozilla/example-addon-repo:*
+  * Your repository to get:
+    * secrets:get:repo:github.com/mozilla/example-addon-repo:*
+  * Replace the url to your repository in the secrets above.
 * Log into Coveralls.
 * Go to the "Add repositories section".
 * Search for the repository and select "Turn On".